Cylinders/Cylindrical/README.md

 # Cylindrical
 A fully custom compiled networking programming language

-The language has the ability to be controlled:

 You, as the programmer, decide whether or not the language will be lazily evaluated, or strictly evaluated.